LabZDjee/reac-ter/README.md

 Attach `obj[key]`, with possibly `alias` as property key of this instance for `obj[key]`

-Caveats: call this function with same property (or alias if any) will `throw` an exception. `deleteProperty` should be called before.
-This function also throws `obj` is not an object
+Caveats: call this function with same property key (or alias if any) will `throw` an exception. `deleteProperty` should be called before.
+This function also throws if `obj` is not an object

 ### `$watchers`